Knight-Wu/articles/TCP_WAIT 连接过多分析.md

 For a web server, the destination address and the destination port are likely to be constant.
 If your web server is behind a L7 load-balancer, the source address will also be constant.
 On Linux, the client port is by default allocated in a port range of about 30,000 ports (this can be changed by tuning  `net.ipv4.ip_local_port_range`).
 This means that only 30,000 connections can be established between the web server and the load-balancer every minute, so about  **500 connections per second**.

 If the  `TIME-WAIT`  sockets are on the client side, such a situation is easy to detect.
 The call to  `connect()`  will return  `EADDRNOTAVAIL`  and the application will log some error message about that.
 On the server side, this is more complex as there is no log and no counter to rely on.
-In doubt, you should just try to come with something sensible to list the number of used quadruplets
+简而言之, 会导致client 无法同一时间发起更多的连接, 因为time_wait 释放需要一分钟, 此时会占用 Connection table 这样一个(source address, source port, destination address, destination port)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMzI5NDc0MSwtMTAxNjA1MzI5MCwyMD
+eyJoaXN0b3J5IjpbMTMzNTA4NDg4NCwtMTAxNjA1MzI5MCwyMD
 I3MzgxMzgzLDE3ODkyNjAxNzIsLTE3MDYyMDc5NTIsNTA4NTky
 MzYyLC00NTA3Nzc1NjEsLTc3ODUzNTExMywxMTk0OTAxMTg3LD
 E4ODk3OTA3NTgsLTE1MTQ3NDQzOTFdfQ==